Full-day AI conference in Christchurch

 EPIC AI Conference — AM Workshops

-Hosted by the Christchurch AI Meetup Group as part of TechWeekNZ, the EPIC AI Conference brings together local and international practitioners for a compact, high-value morning of experimentation and applied learning.
+Hosted by the Christchurch AI Meetup Group as part of TechWeekNZ, the EPIC AI Conference at EPIC Innovation brings together local and international practitioners for a compact, high-value morning of experimentation and applied learning.
 Whether you’re just getting started, or already using AI at work, these sessions will give you fresh ways to think about what the tools can do, where they fit, and how to use them more effectively.

 Ministry of Awesome: Coffee & Jam